 Financial services has layer upon layer of regulation and qualification for advisers.

-With the retail distribution review coming in to force from January 1, has anyone asked consumers if they have any idea what RDR stands for, let alone how it is supposed to protect them and their cash?
+The retail distribution review now firmly embedded in the industry but do consumers have any idea what RDR stands for, let alone how it is supposed to protect them and their cash?

 From the outside looking in, financial services regulation seems confusing and disjointed.